 Things went downhill as far as production for Lucic toward his final years in Boston as he had just 18 goals in 2014-15 and that played a role in the Bruins trading him to the Los Angeles Kings in June of 2015.
 After spending just one season with the Kings, he signed a free-agent deal with the Edmonton Oilers, before being traded last offseason to the Calgary Flames.

 3. David Krejci, 2004

-Selected in the second round at 63rd overall, David Krejci has had a nice career for himself in Boston.
+Selected in the second round at 63rd overall, David Krejci has had a nice career for himself in Boston and recently recorded his 700th career point.
 He spent 2006-07 with the Providence Bruins and had quite the season with 31 goals and 43 assists in the AHL.

 The following season was split between Boston and Providence, but Krejci made the transition to the NHL full-time in 2008-09.
 He quickly became one of the Bruins top playmakers and found himself as a top-six forward.
 His first full season in Boston saw him record a career-high to date with 73 points on 23 goals and 50 assists.

 During the 2010-11 season, he had 13 goals and 49 assists, before he took his play to another level in 25 playoff games.
 He scored 12 goals and had 11 assists in the Bruins run to the Stanley Cup championship.
 He had two goals and four assists against the Canucks and led the NHL in playoff scoring that year.